Turnersville, New Jersey

-Turnersville is an unincorporated community and census-designated place (CDP) located within Washington Township, in Gloucester County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 3,742.
+Turnersville is an unincorporated community and census-designated place (CDP) located within Washington Township, in Gloucester County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 3,742.

-It is named after the Turner family, one of the original families of Washington Township.
-The area falls under the 08012 ZIP code for Blackwood.
+The community was named for the Turner family, one of the original families of Washington Township.
+The area falls under the 08012 ZIP Code for Blackwood.